 The Foundation does not support Arts events (such as festivals or fairs), performances or exhibitions.
 This exclusion also applies to the development or production of works of art, where this is the primary purpose of the project.

 Projects that fall into any of the following categories will not be considered for funding:

-- Capital or endowment funds established to provide a corpus for institutions
+- Capital or endowment funds established to fund a chair or to provide a corpus for institutions

 Auspicing refers to the practice of an ineligible organisation (one that does not have DGR and TCC status) applying to the Foundation via an eligible organisation.
 Auspicing arrangements are excluded under the Foundation's guidelines.
 The organisation applying to the Foundation must be the organisation that will run the project or program for which a grant is being sought.